datalust/superpower/README.md

 ### Performance

 Superpower is built with performance as a priority.
-Less frequent backtracking, combined with avoidance of allocations and indirect dispatch, means Superpower can be quite a bit faster than Sprache, at the expense of a little usability.
+Less frequent backtracking, combined with the avoidance of allocations and indirect dispatch, mean that Superpower can be quite a bit faster than Sprache.

-Recen benchmark for parsing a long arithmetic expression:
+Recent benchmark for parsing a long arithmetic expression:

 ```ini
 Host Process Environment Information: